zencrepes/docs/docs/introduction.md

 Zindexer and the presentation layer (a UI called `zui` and an api called `zapi`) are fully separated from eachother (you don't need one to run the other).

-When running ZenCrepes, the tool fetches requested dataset from configured sources (a source can be a repository, a jira project, a circleci token), and either loads the full dataset or the recently updated nodes (depending of the source API's capabilities).
+When running ZenCrepes, the tool fetches requested dataset from configured sources (a source can be a GitHub repository, a jira project, a circleci token), and either loads the full dataset or the recently updated nodes (depending of the source API's capabilities).
 Zindexer also aims at playing nicely with any rate limit practices in place.

 Zindexer dumps the data it fetched into Elasticsearch, and you could dive right into the data from Kibana without running zui & zapi.
 ZenCrepes presentation layer (zui & zapi) provides an opinionated user experience tailored to a limited number of datasets, while Kibana would support many more data models.